RSS Feed

 We are led to our rooms up an outside stair into marble-floored halls.
 I walk out onto our whitewashed balcony, looking over the hotel’s tiny outdoor café on the waterfront, to the sea and the mountains beyond.
 Below in the courtyard of the hotel, spits are turning, roasting chicken and a kebab of pork and vegetables.

-This is indeed another world, timeless, far from all we have ever known or seen before.
+Another world, timeless, far from all we have ever known or seen before.

 A doorway in Loutro